Who was John Wayne Gacy?

-John Wayne Gacy, Jr. (March 17, 1942 – May 10, 1994) was an American serial killer.
-Between the years 1972 and 1978, when he was arrested, convicted, and later executed, Gacy raped and murdered thirty three young boys.
-He buried 29 of them in the crawl space underneath the basement of his home.
+John Wayne Gacy, Jr. (March 17, 1942 – May 10, 1994) was one of America’s most prolific serial killers.
+Between the years 1972 and 1978, before he was arrested, convicted, and later executed, Gacy raped and murdered thirty three young boys.
+He buried 29 of of his victims in the crawl space underneath the basement of his home.
 When the crawlspace filled with bodies, he began dumping his vicitims in the Des Plaines River.
-He became known as “Killer Clown” because of the popular block parties he would throw for his friends and neighbors, entertaining children in a clown suit and makeup under the alias “Pogo the Clown”.
+He became known as “Killer Clown” because of the popular block parties he would throw for his friends and neighbors, entertaining children while dressed in a clown suit and makeup under the alias “Pogo the Clown”.

 John Wayne Gacy, Jr. was born in Chicago, Illinois, the second of three children, to John Wayne Gacy, Sr. His father was a machinist and his mother, Marion Elaine Robinson, somewhat of a sot.
-As a child, Gacy was overweight and unathletic.
-His father, an alcoholic whom Gacy desperately tried to gain the good graces of, repeatedly degraded his son, calling him a sissy and chastising him for not being a man.
+As a child, Gacy was overweight and clumsy.
+His father, an alcoholic from whom Gacy desperately tried to gain the good graces of, repeatedly degraded his son, calling him a sissy and chastising him for “not being a man”.

 An odd incident occurred when Gacy was 11, an event that may have contributed to his “problem”.
 When he was 11, he received a hard blow to the head from a swing.
 The trauma formed a blood clot in his brain that went unnoticed until he was 16 and began to suffer from frequent blackouts.
-Medication was used to dissolve the clot but by then, he had gone 5 years with a clot limiting the blood supply to his brain.
+Medication was used to dissolve the clot but by then, he had gone 5 years with a dangerous blood clot limiting the blood supply to his brain.
+The damage was irreparable.

-During high school, his family moved often.
+During high school, Gacy’s family moved often.
 Gacy attended four different schools during his high school years.
-As an antisocial, the frequent moves were troublesome to Gacy and he dropped out of school before completing his senior year.
-Without returning to high school, and after toiling at several meaningless and low-paying jobs, he enrolled in and eventually graduated from Northwestern Business College with a management degree.
-A management trainee position with the Nunn-Bush Shoe Company followed shortly after graduation, and in 1964, Gacy was given a promotion and transferred to Springfield, Illinois.
+Burdened with an antisocial personality, the frequent moves were troublesome to Gacy and he dropped out of school before completing his senior year.
+Without returning to high school, and after toiling at several meaningless and low-paying jobs, he enrolled in and eventually graduated from Northwestern Business College with a degree in Management.
+A manager trainee position with the Nunn-Bush Shoe Company followed shortly after graduation, and in 1964, Gacy was given a promotion and transferred to Springfield, Illinois.
 While working in Springfield, he met coworker Marlynn Myers, and they married in September 1964.
 He became active in local Springfield organizations, joining the Jaycees and rising to vice-president of the Springfield chapter by 1965.
 Marlynn’s parents, who had purchased a group of Kentucky Fried Chicken (KFC) franchises, offered Gacy a job as manager of a Waterloo, Iowa KFC, and the newlywed Gacys immediately jumped at the opportunity.

 While living in Waterloo, the Gacys had two children: a son and a daughter.
-Gacy excelled in his management duties at Kentucky Fried Chicken and continued his involvement in local charitable organizations again joining the Jaycees.
-Rumors of Gacy’s homosexuality began to spread.
-He had made several suggestive passes at the young boys who worked for him at the restaurant.
+Gacy excelled in his management duties at Kentucky Fried Chicken and continued his involvement in local charitable organizations again joining the Jaycees in his new hometown.
+Despite his newfound social status, rumors of Gacy’s homosexuality spread throughout the town.
+It was said the Gacy had made several suggestive passes at the young boys who worked for him at the restaurant.
 Still, rumors aside, the Jaycess Club named him “outstanding vice-president” of the Waterloo Jaycees in 1967.

-While succeeding in his business life, Gacy’s personal life began to decline rapidly.
+While experiencing great success in his business life, Gacy’s personal life began to decline rapidly.
 Gacy cheated on his wife regularly and began submersing himself in drugs, prostitution, and pornography.
-Gacy even opened a “club” in his basement for the young boys of Waterloo, where he allowed them to drink alcohol while he made sexual advances towards them.
+Gacy even opened a “club” in his basement for the young boys of Waterloo, where he allowed them to drink alcohol while he made provocative sexual advances towards them.

 Gacy goes to jail

-While imprisoned, Gacy’s wife file a petition for divorce.
+While imprisoned, Gacy’s wife filed a petition for divorce.
 The divorce was finalized in 1969 and he never saw his children again.
 Gacy was paroled for good behavior in 1970, after serving only 18 months (prisons were overcrowded at the time and many prisoners were released early).
 After Gacy was released, he moved back to Illinois and lived with his mother.
-In 1971, with his mother’s financial assistance, he bought a house at 8213 West Summerdale Avenue, in an unincorporated area of Norwood Park Township, Cook County.
+In 1971, with financial assistance from his mother, he bought a house at 8213 West Summerdale Avenue, in an unincorporated area of Norwood Park Township, Cook County.
 The house had a four-foot deep crawl space under the floor – an area Gacy would soon make use of.

 Shortly after moving into his West Summerdale home, Gacy was charged with disorderly conduct.
 A teenage boy claimed that Gacy picked him up and tried to force him into having sex.
 The complaint was dropped when the boy did not appear in court.
 Gacy was on parole at the time but the Iowa Board of Parole did not learn of the infraction and his parole was discharged in October 1971, one month after the alleged assault.
 On June 22, 1972, Gacy was arrested again and charged with battery after another young man said that Gacy flashed a sheriff’s badge, lured him into Gacy’s car, and forced him to have sex.
 Again charges were dropped.

 In June 1972, Gacy married Carole Hoff, an acquaintance from his teenage years.
 Hoff and her two daughters moved into Gacy’s Summerdale Avenue house.
 In 1975, Gacy started his own business, PDM Contractors, a construction company.
-At the same time, his second marriage began to deteriorate.
-The Gacys’ sex life came to a halt, and John Gacy began to go out late and stay out all night.
-Carole Gacy found wallets with IDs from young men lying around the house.
-John Gacy began bringing gay pornography into the house.
+After only a few years of marital bliss, his second marriage began to deteriorate.
+John Gacy began to stay out of the home all night and the Gacys’ sex life came to an abrupt halt.
+Carole Gacy found wallets with IDs from young men lying around the house and presumed they were left behind after casual sexual encounters.
+After John Gacy began bringing gay pornography into the home, Carole finally had enough.
 After four years of marriage, the Gacys divorced.

 In July 1975, one of Gacy’s employees, John Butkovich, disappeared.
 Butkovich had recently left Gacy’s employ after an argument over back pay Butkovich was owed.
 Butkovich’s parents urged police to check out Gacy, but nothing came of it and the young man’s disappearance went unsolved.